RBPmap Overview

 Processing the query sequence (for human, mouse and Drosophila genomes)

 The mandatory input parameters for RBPmap are a query sequence and at least one motif of interest to be mapped to the sequence.
 The query sequence can be provided as a sequence in FASTA format or as genomic coordinates.
 In case the query sequence is provided in FASTA format, RBPmap uses the BLAT utility to map the sequence to the chosen genome and retrieve the genomic coordinates.
 The sequence is then expanded by 25nts upstream and downstream to include the sequence environment in the WR calculation (see below).
+Further, the sequence is mapped to the genome and categorized to one of five different genomic regions: intronic regions flanking the splice sites (80nts long), internal exons, exons in 5’ and 3’ UTR regions, non-coding RNA and mid-intron/intergenic regions.
+The category of the sequence is further used to choose the region-specific background model (see below).

 Calculating a match score for the motif

 Given a query sequence and a motif (defined as either a consensus sequence or a PSSM, selected from RBPmap database or provided by the user), a match score for the motif is calculated for each k-mer of the motif size in the query sequence, in overlapping windows.
-The match score Sconsensus, for motif provided as a consensus sequence, is defined as following:
+The match score Sconsensus, for motif provided as a consensus sequence, is defined as following: Where L is the motif length and H is the Hamming distance between each k-mer and the motif.
+The match score Spssm, for a PSSM (Position Specific Scoring Matrix), is defined as following: Where L is the motif length, Ni is the specific nucleotide in position i and f(Ni) is the frequency of the nucleotide as defined in the PSSM.
+The values of both match scores range between 0 and 1, increasing as the distance between the motif and the k-mer decreases.

 Comparing the match scores to a background model